 It threatened to default on the debt in 2011.
 It threatened to raise taxes and cut spending with the fiscal cliff in 2012.
 It deeply cut spending through sequestration and shut down the government in 2013.
 These austerity measures forced the Fed to keep expansionary monetary policy longer than it should have.

 Last but not least are demographic changes.
 Baby boomers are entering retirement without enough savings.
-They are downsizing now, instead of expanding families as they did twenty years ago.
+They are downsizing now, instead of expanding families as they did 20 years ago.
 This all cuts spending.
 (Source: "What Does Money Velocity Tell Us About Low Inflation in the United States?"
 Federal Reserve Bank of St. Louis, September 4, 2014.)

 Velocity of Money Chart

 This chart shows you how the expansion of the money supply is not driving growth.
 That's one reason there has been little inflation in the price of goods and services.
 Instead, the money has gone into investments, creating asset bubbles.